drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_creating_services/3_resource_level/1_introduction.md

-# Adding Resource-Level Services
+# Introduction

-Resource-level services execute only on the resource they are added to.
+Resource-level services execute only on the resources they are added to.

 To add resource-level services, use the `ALL` field in the `services` property in your resource class.
 For example: